Machine Learning Enabled Scalable Performance Prediction of Scientific Codes: Case Study: SN (Discrete Ordinates) Application Proxy (SNAP)

 \subsection{Neural Arithmetic Logic Units}

 Recently, deep Learning has become a de facto norm with the success in a number of applications.
 The dense neural networks, especially, with the dense and fully connected layers among neurons are the most common deep learning architectures.
 However, these dense networks are sub-optimal in predicting the numerical values.
 The recently introduced neural arithmetic logic unit (NALU)~\cite{trask2018neural}, addresses this inability of the dense networks to offer a systematic extrapolation of numerical values.
 In NALU, numerical values are represented as neurons.
-These neurons can undergo simple arithmetic operations such as \(+, -, *, /, sqrt, etc\).
+These neurons can undergo simple arithmetic operations such as \(+, -, *, /\).

 NALU contains two neural accumulators (NAC), first for addition/subtraction transformation and second for multiplication/division transformations.
 NAC is a special type of linear layer in a neural network.
 The transformation matrix (\textbf{W}) of first NAC layer contains \({-1, 0, 1}\) as the elements in order to guarantee additive/subtracting outputs using the inputs to the layer.
 Similarly, the second NAC layer (operates in {\em log} space) guarantees multiplicative/division transformations of the inputs.
 In fact, NALU can generalize better in predicting the unseen numeric values due to the existence of addition, subtraction, multiplication, division and power functions (for example, \(sqrt\)).
+We use the following hyper-parameters to train NALU: the number of steps are $300K$, learning rate is $1e-3$, the optimizer is {\em Adam} with betas $0.9$ and $0.99$, and the number of hidden layers are $32$.
+For more details on NALU, we refer the interested readers to~\cite{trask2018neural}.